csbg/SplineOmics/README.md

 ## Dependencies

-The `splinetime` package relies on several other R packages for its functionality.
-Below is a list of dependencies that will be installed along with `splinetime`.
+The `SplineOmics` package relies on several other R packages for its functionality.
+Below is a list of dependencies that will be installed along with `SplineOmics`.
 If you already have these packages installed, ensure they are up to date to avoid any compatibility issues.

 - **limma**: For linear models for microarray data.